-This is the opposite of brand ego and occurs when a brand face too much competition or starts to loose much of its market share.
-This condition is characterized by reinvention of brand strategies in short spans of time, imitation of competition, and distorted public relations.
+This is the opposite of brand ego and occurs when a brand faces too much competition or starts to lose much of its market share.
+This condition is characterized by the reinvention of brand strategies in short spans of time, imitation of competition, and distorted public relations.

 Example of brand failure due to Brand Paranoia

 Blackberry was one of the market leaders in 2007, just before when the iPhone was launched.
 BlackBerry didn’t consider the iPhone to be a competitor initially, perceiving it to be an enhanced mobile phone with playful features targeted at younger consumers.
 This was where Blackberry went wrong. iPhone turned out to be an instant hit and started to eat much market share of blackberry as it appealed to business professionals as well.

 Blackberry, afraid of this new competition, did release a touchscreen smartphone – Storm.
 But this impulsive move was focused just to curb the competition wasn’t backed up with research and innovation.
 Hence, the company received many complaints about the device’s performance.
 This put even more pressure on the company and it started to lose most of its market share to the competition.
 Blackberry did try to come back with the launch of its playbook, but it had already lost most of its brand equity till 2010, and playbook turned out to be a failure due to its high-price, low-feature, and low-performance.

 Other symptoms of brand paranoia can be seen in the 17 different acquisitions by blackberry to add features and improve offerings through its products, none of which worked out.